 It is of common occurrence in nature and is brought about by the participation of two parallel lying filaments.
 All cells of a filament are capable to produce gametangia.
 A single gamete is formed from each gametangium.
 The cells destined to produce gametes produce lateral outgrowth in both filaments opposite to each other which soon meet by their tips.
 The end wall dissolves and as a result, a continuous conjugation tube, conducting the two cells of different filaments is formed.
 The protoplasmic content of the cell metamorphoses into a single elliptical gamete.

-During fusion, one gamete after passing through the conjugation tube reach the opposite cell and fuses with the gametes of the other filament.
-As a result, zygospore is formed in one cell and the other cell stands empty.
-On the basis of behavior, the motile cell is called male gamete and other female gamete.
+During fusion, one gamete after passing through the conjugation tube reaches the opposite cell and fuses with the gametes of the other filament.
+As a result, a zygospore is formed in one cell and the other cell stands empty.
+On the basis of behavior, the motile cell is called the male gamete while the other is called the female gamete.

 In nature, at a time most of the cells of the filaments participate in sexual reproduction process and as a result both the filaments appear as ladder-like and hence called scalariform or ladder-like conjugation.

 Lateral Conjugation in Spirogyra

 It occurs in between the two adjacent) cells of the same filament and, therefore, such plants are bisexual and monoecious.
 There, are two types of lateral conjugations i) the direct lateral conjugation and ii) indirect lateral conjugation.